mvdh7/PyCO2SYS/docs/uncertainty.md

 If `set_uncertainty` is run multiple times on the same `CO2System`, each successive call adds to the existing set of uncertainties, overwriting where an uncertainty for that parameter was already declared.

+!!! warn "`set_uncertainty` after `propagate`"

+    If `set_uncertainty` is run after running `propagate` on a system, then `propagate` will automatically be run again with the new set uncertainties, so that the values in `co2s.uncertainty` are all correct for the current set of assigned uncertainties.

 ## Propagate independent uncertainties

 ```python